-I’d love for Confetti Kitchen to leave its mark in the world as a brand that reinforced the importance of human connection through social food experiences.
+I’d love for Hidden Rhythm to leave its mark in the world as a brand that reinforced the importance of human connection through social food experiences.

 Because there is a professional photographer (And everyone has access to the photos after) guests are asked to put their phones away!
 I LOVE THAT.

-+Favorite compliments or comments you’ve received from someone who experienced a CK dinner?
++Favorite compliments or comments you’ve received from someone who experienced a HR dinner?

 Cynthia: I feel so grateful when people come to our events, because they’re giving up their precious time and money in hopes of having a great experience.
 I really don’t take that responsibility lightly, and I think it’s what drives me to care so much about the details.

 One of the greatest compliments is through actions!
 When people enjoy our event enough to come back, that always feels so good.
-And it’s even more exciting when they bring along a friend who’s never heard of Confetti Kitchen.
+And it’s even more exciting when they bring along a friend who’s never heard of Hidden Rhythm.
 Whenever I get a text or email from someone asking “when’s the next CK dinner?” it makes me so happy.